yxy92/CircularSobol/README.md

 We developed a simple model accounting for the 4 coupled rhythmic regulation processes of mRNA poly(A) tail, whose mathematical descirption are shown here.

 <img src="XY_Rhythmic_polyA_model.png"  width="500" height="300">

+<pre><code>
+% Original paper: Xiangyu Yao et al. 2020 PLoS Comput Biol
+% check Rhythmic_polyA_Model_Run.m for detail
+</code></pre>

+## Conclusion
+Global sensitivity analysis (GSA) tools have been widely used in mathematical modeling of systems in engineering, finance and biology to identify key parameters, reduce model complexity, and inform robust parameter choice.
+Self-sustained oscillators play important roles in humans, such as oscillatory blood pressure, brain activity and circadian rhythms.
+Sobol indices, as one of the most commonly used GSA method, has not been examined for its application to oscillator models involving periodic quantities.
+'CircularSobol' combines the parameter sampling scheme from the original Sobol's method and circular statistics to more accurately quantify the contribution of parameters to periodic model outputs.